 Another common source of bias in RD designs occurs when treatment assignment can be manipulated by the subjects.
 This occurs when subjects are aware of the cutoff threshold that determines treatment assignment (i.e. policy eligibility), and are able to nudge their own values of the running variable in order to qualify for a policy or treatment.
 Manipulation of this kind would introduce a structural imbalance in the sample population immediately above and below the threshold value, invalidating the experimental design.
-It is highly unlikely that the present study has been subjected to any such manipulation.
-Despite the fact that both landlord and tenant are typically aware of both the age of their property/residence and the 1980 threshold for rent control eligibility, neither party has the means to change the construction date as recorded by the county assessor’s office.
-Most RD studies test for this type of bias with another method of graphical analysis, similar to that of Figure 2 but plotting the count or density of observations at each binned value of the running variable and looking for evidence of a discontinuity in the distribution at the threshold.
-This plot (not shown) showed no evidence of manipulation of the built-year around the 1980 rent control cutoff.
+In this case, despite the fact that both landlord and tenant are typically aware of both the age of their property/residence and the 1980 threshold for rent control eligibility, neither party has the means to change the construction date as recorded by the county assessor’s office.

 Sensitivity to bandwidth selection is another common specification test used in RD analysis.
 Whereas overly narrow bandwidths might overestimate the significance of the variation observed at the discontinuity, too-wide a bandwidth might bias the results by including observations that are too far removed from the discontinuity to be relevant.
 Accordingly RD estimates that are robust to this somewhat-arbitrarily chosen parameter are much more credible than those that are heavily dependent upon it [24].
 In Section 3 it was briefly mentioned that treatment effect estimates in this study were found to be robust to variation in bandwidth.
-Considering the relatively flat response seen in Figure 2, this is not a surprising finding.
-After all, the fact that eviction rates should not correlate with the built-year of a property is what makes this study so well-suited to the RD design.
-Nevertheless, it is critical for this and any other RD study to approach each of the common threats to internal validity with careful skepticism.
-Only after each threat has been shown to withstand strict scrutiny, as has been demonstrated here, can the results be considered credible.

 External Validity